thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Impersonate middleware
-The middleware is the magic here, if the session has the impersonate attribute, we look up the user and then set the user.
+The middleware `app\Http\Middleware\Impersonate.php` is the magic here, if the session has the impersonate attribute, we look up the user and then set the user.
 Even though this middleware will be called with every web and api request, it should be quick to execute because of the if.
 ```php
  public function handle(Request $request, Closure $next): Response {